Things to See & Do

 For a map of the winery region visit: http://www.winegeelong.com.au/wine_region/map

 Pick Your Own Blueberries or Strawberries in a friendly family atmosphere enjoyed by all ages.
-Strawberry season November, February, March and April.
-Blueberry season December and January
+Strawberry season runs October, November, February, March, April and May.
+Blueberry season December and January.
+Containers are provided for pickers.

-They are five minutes east of Drysdale towards St. Leonards just off the Murradoc Road (Melways Map 458 B11).
-Follow their tourist signs from Drysdale or Queenscliff
+The property is located five minutes east of Drysdale towards St. Leonards just off the Murradoc Road.
+Follow the tourist signs from Drysdale or Queenscliff.

 The Tuckerberry Hill Café provides light lunches, blueberry cakes, muffins, scones and pancakes coffee / tea, milkshakes and their very own blueberry ice cream.
 Their local produce includes their very own Blueberry Conserve, Sauce and Chutney.
-Mason's Creek Olive Oil and infused olive oil with chilli, basil, garlic or lime and Beck's Honey.
+Mason's Creek Olive Oil and Beck's Honey.

 Overlooking the vineyard and with views over Corio Bay, Bellarine Estate offers wine tastings from their Bellarine Estate range, as well as their Portarlington Ridge Label.